-10. Line of Credit
+11. Line of Credit

-Throughout 2020 and during 2021 the Company had a \$40 million unsecured revolving line of credit with a bank.
+During 2021 the Company had a \$40 million unsecured revolving line of credit with a bank.
 This facility terminated on September 30, 2021.
-On January 7, 2022, the Company entered into a new \$40 million unsecured revolving line of credit agreement with a different bank that expires January 7, 2024.
-Borrowings under this new facility bear interest at either 1) the Bloomberg short-Term Bank Yield Index - 1 month plus 150 basis points, or 2) a fluctuating rate per annum equal to the greater of (i) the Bank's prime rate or (ii) the federal funds rate plus 50 basis points.
+On January 7, 2022, the Company entered into a new \$40 million unsecured revolving line of credit agreement with a different bank that expires January 7, 2025.
+Borrowings under this new facility bear interest at either 1) the Bloomberg short-Term

+Bank Yield Index - 1 month plus 150 basis points, or 2) a fluctuating rate per annum equal to the greater of (i) the Bank's prime rate or (ii) the federal funds rate plus 50 basis points.
 The Company is also charged one-quarter of a percent (0.25%) per year on the unused portion.
-Had this agreement been in effect at December 31, 2021, the Company would have been in compliance with the terms and covenants of the credit facility.
-At December
+At December 31, 2022, the Company was in compliance with the terms and covenants of the credit facility.